 Tampa Misdemeanor Lawyer

 If you’ve been charged with a misdemeanor offense, it’s imperative that you speak with an experienced Tampa misdemeanor lawyer right away.
-An aggressive Tampa misdemeanor lawyer can fight to have your case dismissed, and protect your rights and your future.
+A Tampa misdemeanor lawyer can fight to have your case dismissed, and protect your rights and your future.

 In Florida, a misdemeanor is a crime punishable by not more than one year in jail, and a maximum fine of $1,000.00.
 Considered less serious than felonies, misdemeanors are handled at the county court level.
 They are punishable by a fine, probation, and/or imprisonment in the county jail, as opposed to a state prison sentence on a felony charge.
 Under the Florida Rules of Criminal Procedure, depositions are generally not permitted in misdemeanor cases, absent a showing of good cause.
 Further, the Florida Punishment Code and the sentencing guidelines don’t apply to misdemeanors.

 Some Common Florida Misdemeanors